joshea628/Get-Your-Asana-Mat/README.md

 ## Background and Motivation

 Yoga has been a huge part of my life, it's something that grounds me and has made me a more patient person.
-I hope to become a Data Science Yoga Teacher and thought that a yoga pose classifier could be super useful for people learning yoga, who are not very familiar with pose names.
-The longterm goal for this project is to add in the whole range of Asanas, but will start with just 2 poses: mountain and downward dog.
+I hope to become a yoga teacher one day, and thought that a yoga pose classifier could be super useful for people learning yoga, who are not very familiar with pose names.
+The longterm goal for this project is to add in the whole range of asanas, but will start with just 2 poses: mountain and downward dog.

 ## Data

 The images I'm using for this project have been found on the internet, collected and shared by a reddit user, and the rest of the images I collected from a google image search, friends, and classmates.

- - The downdog class has 234 images.
+ - The downdog class has 240 images.
- - The mountain class has 232 images.
+ - The mountain class has 240 images.

 I created a pipeline to read in the URLs to the images, convert the images to greyscale, and resize to 43 pixels.